Skip to Main Content

 Using History to Connect to Today’s Students

-“Once students understand what resources are there and how to use them, the courses are really laid out beautifully, and the supports are there,” she said.
+Another reason Mrs. Epps loves teaching with ALVS are the thoughtfully designed courses.
+“Once students understand what resources are there and how to use them, the courses are really laid out beautifully, and there are so many supports and tools available for students,” she said.

-“It’s really interesting to see what songs they choose and how they relate that back to the concept,” she said.
+Reflecting on this assignment, Mrs. Epps expresses the joy of connecting with students and witnessing their ability to draw parallels, “It’s really interesting to see what songs they choose and how they relate that back to the concept,” she said.
 This assignment helped her connect with her students through music and see how they make links with current events and historical topics.

+One special aspect of virtual learning that Mrs. Epps did not expect was the connection she would make with her virtual students and, in turn, her appreciation for their interesting backgrounds, unique hobbies and lifestyles outside of school.
 “As teachers, sometimes we fall into the mindset that education is so fundamentally important, and obviously, it is, but when you see what’s going on in some of these kids’ lives, they need their education to be flexible around these other opportunities so they can hone in on these great skills they have as individuals,” reported Mrs. Epps.
 “It kind of makes you step back and look at education differently.”

 Similar Blog Posts